No meal is simpler or more delicious than smoked salmon with eggs (truffle eggs!) and a pile of greens. Even better, it’s brain food!

 Want more truffle recipes?

 If you’re into truffles, we’ve got some recipes for you!
+Might we suggest our Parmesan Truffle Fries?
+They’re crispy and perfectly seasoned.
 Our Truffle Pizza is incredible and a must make.
-(For an easier version, try our Easy Cheese Pita Pizza with Truffles.)
-Or for another option, try our Parmesan Truffle Risotto.
+(For an easier version, try our Easy Cheese Pita Pizza) For another option, try our Parmesan Truffle Risotto.

 Looking for more healthy seafood recipes?